 - * The Fabula Nova Crystallis sub-series of the Final Fantasy franchise had a number of gods in it, but the guy at the top was Bhunivelze.
 The first god was actually his mother Mwynn, but he killed her and took her position (of course, you'd only know this if you read the supplemental materials).
 In turn, he created three other gods to serve under him: Pulse, Lindzei, & Etro.
 By the time the games take place, Pulse & Lindzei are nowhere to be found, while Etro dies in the course of the second game.
 As for Bhunivelze himself, well...

-- Sluggy Freelance: In the Mohkadunese pantheon, which exists at the time of the existence of Mohkadun, Krohnus the Time-Father is the chief of the gods, whom he seems to have promoted to godhood himself.
+- Sluggy Freelance: In the Mohkadunese pantheon, which exists at the time of the existence of Mohkadun, Krohnus the Time-Father is the chief of the gods, whom he seems to have promoted to godhood himself, and to whom he is overwhelmingly superior in power.
 Above him is Prozoato the Creator, and above it is something known only as The One, who created both the Creator and its counterpart the Destroyer.
 The Destroyer is evidently equal to the Creator, but the others, to some extent apparently even The One, view him as the adversary.

 - Holystone: With Physical Religion playing a central part in the day-to-day operation of nation-states, the "high god" is as much a political station as it is a spiritual one.
 It is typically a seat occupied by the God of Life.